ibm-cloud-docs/sap-powervs/deploy-deploying.md

 {{site.data.keyword.attribute-definition-list}}

-# Deploying a Power Virtual Server for SAP HANA deployable architecture
+# Deploying a {{site.data.keyword.powerSysFull}} for SAP HANA deployable architecture
 {: #deploy}

 You can deploy a deployable architecture from the {{site.data.keyword.cloud_notm}} catalog.
 You can choose one of several deployment options, including with {{site.data.keyword.cloud_notm}} projects.
 [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).